 Gaming Clubmeets once a month on a Saturday from 11:30 am to 1:30 pm.
 We will play board games, card games, role playing games- all types of games!
-Eat snacks and hang out.
-Will meet again once school starts back, but we are having Teen Time every Wednesday at 2:00!
-So get in the game!
+Eat snacks and hang out with Ms. Betty.

-Teen Book Clubmeets once a month on Saturday from 12:30 pm to 1:30 pm.
+Teen Book Clubmeets once a month on Saturday from 12:00 pm to 1:00 pm.
 We discuss the book that was selected by the teens the previous month and have a lot of fun doing it!
 We have pizza so come hungry!
 Ages 11 to 18 only please!
 Parents feel free to drop off your middle/high schooler and pick up afterwards!
-Next meeting will be Saturday, August 27.
-We will be discussing This Is What I Did by Ann Dee Ellis.
-Get your copy and be ready to discuss!

 Look at our Calendar for special activities throughout the year, like computer classes and Author Visits!

-In 1988, the City Council.
-Upon the passage of this resolution, the Lions Club, Converse Grange, and a host of volunteers combined their efforts to make the library a reality.
+In 1988, the City Council , the Lions Club, Converse Grange, and a host of other volunteers combined their efforts to make the library a reality.
 On September 1, 1991, the Converse Area Public Library opened its doors and was accredited by the Texas State Library and Archives Commission in 1993.
 The library is now known as the Converse Public Library.